 a) Flat fee

-The flat fee is fairly simple and common among small carriers in the transportation industry.
-Basically, the factoring company charges you a fee of X%.
-For example, the factor could charge your company a flat fee of 4% to purchase your invoices.
+Flat fee pricing is simple and popular among small carriers in the transportation industry.
+The factoring company charges you a fee of X% as a single fee.
+For example, the factor could charge your company a flat fee of 3% to purchase your invoices.

 b) Percentage for a block of days

 In this model, the factoring company charges a percentage for a recurring number of days.
 For example, they could propose a factoring fee of “1% per every ten days” (1% for every ten days the invoice is outstanding).
 A ten-day interval is typical, but factors also use 15-day and 30-day intervals.
 Some factors also use a combination of intervals, such as “2% for the first 20 days, and .1% per day after that.”